 Once you buy the pass, you will receive a pack in the mail after a couple of weeks.
 When you are ready to use the pass, you arrive at the station of your choice and a clerk at the informations desk will activate the pass.
 After this all you need to do it write your departure location, date and time, then where you will be traveling to.
 Each connection needs to be written separately.

 When you are on the train, someone will come buy and validate your ticket.
 They do this by marking off one of the 7 days with their initials and the date.
+Before someone on the train comes to validate you, you must write the departure date and arrival location in the booklet you receive.
 Although I had someone validate my pass before writing my departure and arrival locations, I was told that this could get you a ticket on some trains.

 One reason that trains were so appealing to me was the amenities I thought all of them would have.
 First, I wanted something that would reliably have an outlet so that I would be able to charge my phone.
 I found that not all the trains or train stations had outlets and if I hadn’t carried a good portable charger on me, I would have found myself stranded somewhere.
+Most of the trains I took did not have an outlet, even some of the trains I needed a reservation to board.
 I also had an expectation that the trains would all have wifi.
 Usually only the trains you make reservations on would have wifi.
 In any case, the wifi would usually be unusable because of how many people were on the network.

 When using the trains, I had also boarded two trains that didn’t have enough seats for everyone.
 In these cases, people would crowd into the room between carts where the doors slide open.
 I, fortunately, found a seat on every train, but I watched as a couple of people stood for upwards of an hour or sat on the floor as they waited for their stop.
 Others would squeeze past several times with their luggage in tow trying to find a seat.
 These were not the amenities I was expecting.
 To be fair, I may have been able to find this out prior if I had done more research.